 His first publishing contract was with Music Mentor Books with whom he published the acclaimed authorised biography Mike Sanchez Big Town Playboy with foreword provided by Led Zeppelin frontman Robert Plant.

 In 2017 he created Elvis Under The Covers, exploring the legacy of Elvis Presley through the artists who have recorded his most often covered original songs.
 Once again the foreword was provided by a musical icon, in this case glam-rock singer and musician Suzi Quatro.

-His latest title, The History Of Zombies, was released in March 2018.
+The History Of Zombies, was released in March 2018.
 This novel is aimed at young teens, with the somewhat optimistic ambition of getting them off their X-Boxes and into a book!

 He has had several articles published in newspapers and magazines, on subject matter ranging from the growth in Print On Demand publishing, to articles on Olympic hopefuls, and even a preview and review of a performance by rockabilly legend Sleepy Labeef, that included an interview with the singer himself.